 All of London was overjoyed when hearing that their beloved princess Elizabeth was to be a queen and bonfires lined the streets before the coronation.
 The couple’s procession into Prague resembled a Roman triumph, and they were followed by eight hundred horses and hundreds of carriages.
-Frederick was crowned King of Bohemia at St Vitus Cathedral on 4th of November 1619 and Elizabeth was crowned Queen the next day.
+Frederick was crowned King of Bohemia at St Vitus Cathedral on 4 November 1619 and Elizabeth was crowned Queen the next day.
 A son named Rupert was soon born to the new King and Queen.

 After just a few months of being Queen, Elizabeth’s happiness began to unravel, as Ferdinand aimed to regain his crown.
 Frederick had the support of the Protestant Princes of Orange-Nassau as well as the other Princes of the Protestant Union and the Bohemian rebels, but despite initially holding off the Imperial forces, he was later defeated at The Battle of White Mountain.
 The battle was one of the factors which led to the start of the Thirty Years War, a devastating war of religion which tore the continent apart.